 - Basilica de San Francisco - Three euros entry.

-- Iglesia de San Andres
+- Iglesia de San Andres - Free entry.

-Madrid on a Budget - Go to a Cafe
+Go to a Cafe

 Spain has a strong cafe culture.
 Whether it's a traditional cafe with a cafe con leche at the bar or a milkshake in a funky modern place, everyone in Spain goes out to cafes.
 Cafes in Madrid are where you'll find the real Spain - in all its forms.
 So where better for someone on a tight budget to spend a little time during their trip to Madrid?